mrquincle/memoto/README.md

 # tl;rd

 Attention span of a mouse in an owl pellet?
-Hack your memoto by:
+Hack your memoto (clip 1 only!) by:

 	sudo apt-get install python3.4 libusb-1.0-0 git    # or use your favorite installer git clone https://github.com/walac/pyusb           # install pyusb for usb.core